chengshaozhe/chengshaozhe.github.io/_pages/about.md

 About Me
 ======

 Welcome!
-I am interested in the unique nature of the human mind that underlies human rationality and intelligence.
-Drawing insights and methods from philosophy, psychology (cognitive, developmental, and social), and artificial intelligence, I explore the social-cognitive mechanisms as well as the origins of human intentional actions and agency.
+I am interested in the unique minds that underlie human rationality and intelligence.
+I draw insights and methods from philosophy, psychology (cognitive, developmental, and social), and artificial intelligence to explore the social-cognitive mechanisms, as well as the origins of human intentional actions and agency.

 <!-- My CV can be found [here](/files/CV_shaozhe.pdf). -->